jayeshshimpi110920/Security-Notes/Organized-way/Core security Concept/Additional/Threat modelling.md

 >**Threat modeling** is a process to identify potential security threats to a system, understand how those threats could harm it, and plan ways to protect against them.
 It's like creating a blueprint to spot weaknesses before attackers do and making a plan to fix them.
 ---
+Majorly focus of following for threat modeling
+* **Identify Assets** - These are the valuable components of the system that need protection.
+It could be sensitive data (like passwords or personal information), critical infrastructure, or services.
+> User passwords, personal data, app functionality.
+* **Identify Threats** - Think about who or what could harm these assets.
+This could be hackers, malicious insiders, natural disasters, or even software bugs.
+You also consider different types of attacks, like data breaches, denial of service (DoS), or unauthorized access.
+> Hackers trying to steal passwords, insiders accessing data, accidental data loss due to server failure.
+* **Identify Vulnerabilities** - Vulnerabilities are weaknesses in the system that could be exploited by threats.
+This could be insecure coding, poor encryption, weak passwords, etc.
+> Weak password storage (unencrypted passwords), lack of two-factor authentication (2FA), no backup system.
+* **Analyze the Impact** - What would happen if the threat successfully exploits a vulnerability?
+Would it result in data loss, service downtime, or reputational damage?
+This helps assess how serious each threat is.
+> If a hacker steals passwords, users' private information could be exposed, and your app's reputation could be damaged.
+* **Determine Mitigations** - Once you know the threats and vulnerabilities, figure out how to prevent or reduce their impact.
+This could involve fixing weaknesses, adding security controls, encrypting data, or setting up intrusion detection systems.
+> Use strong encryption for password storage, implement 2FA, back up data regularly, monitor for unusual activities.
+* **Prioritize** - Not all threats are equal.
+Some are more likely or damaging than others.
+Prioritize threats based on their likelihood and impact, so you can focus on the most critical issues first.
+> The most critical issue might be weak password storage, as it can lead to a major security breach, so you fix that first.

+---

 ### **Key Goals of Threat Modeling**
 1. **Identify Security Risks**: